 Where is the Terra Nostra Botanical Garden?

-With more than 2,000 species of trees from all four corners of the world, a priceless collection of camellias (approximately 600 species) and a huge variety of flowers, this place is well worth a thorough visit.
+The Terra Nossa Botanical Garden is situated at the rear of the renowned Terra Nostra Spa Hotel, located in the Furnas Valley, Ponta Delgada, São Miguel.
+With more than 2,000 species of trees from all four corners of the world, a priceless collection of camellias (approximately 600 species), and a vast variety of flowers, this place is well worth a thorough visit.

-In addition, the Terra Nostra Park Botanical Garden is divided into themed gardens dedicated to different botanical species.
+Additionally, the Terra Nostra Park Botanical Garden is divided into themed gardens dedicated to various botanical species.
+The park is divided into two distinct zones:

 - The area of the boulevards and denser woodlands;